'Sunday Night Football' prediction, odds: Vikings vs. Cowboys picks from expert on 37-17 run

-'Sunday Night Football' prediction, odds, spread, time: Vikings vs. Cowboys picks from expert on 37-17 run
+'Sunday Night Football' prediction, odds, spread, time: Vikings vs. Cowboys picks from expert on a 37-17 roll

 SportsLine expert R.J.
 White has revealed his picks for the Minnesota Vikings vs. Dallas Cowboys in the Week 15 NFL matchup on 'Sunday Night Football'

 Kickoff from AT&T Stadium in Arlington, Texas, is set for 8:20 p.m.
 ET.
 Dallas leads the all-time series 19-15, including wins in five of the last six meetings, and three in a row.
 The Cowboys are 5.5-point favorites in the latest Vikings vs. Cowboys odds from DraftKings Sportsbook, while the over/under for total points scored is 47.5.
+Dallas is -249 on the money line (risk $249 to win $100), while Minnesota is the +204 underdog (risk $100 to win $204).
 Before locking in any Cowboys vs. Vikings picks, make sure to check out the 'Sunday Night Football' predictions from SportsLine NFL expert R.J.
 White.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins to bet on props like George Pickens anytime TD scorer: